5 Ways to Simplify Your Diet

 What else can you do besides listening to your body?

 Sorry for all the exclamation points I just really wanted to get my point across. : D

 For the longest time I didn’t like eating veggies raw.
-So I’d put them in a soup, or steam them or stir fry them.
-However it may be, make veggies work for you!
+So instead, I’d just put them in a soup, or I’d steam them or stir fry them.
+However you prepare them, make veggies work for you!

 So for me, I eat veggies because they give me energy and make my body feel healthy and strong.

 You can save so much time during the week if you know your plan ahead of time.
 So try this: take 20-30 minutes during the weekend and plan some meals.
 Maybe have a stir-fry Friday and a Soup-y Tuesday and a Curry Wednesday theme every week for dinner and then use leftovers for lunch or make a salad!

 Are you a breakfast skipper?
 Find some quick things that you find delicious and make you feel good.
 Do you like toasted bagels in the morning?
 Are you a smoothie person?
 Do you like yogurt and fruit?
 Or maybe oatmeal and fruit?

 Whatever it is, planning it in advance can help you save money (no more buying random grocery store things you’re not sure whether or not you need), it can help you save time (no standing in front of the fridge trying to figure out what’s for dinner!) and it can make you healthier (because if you have a healthy meal planned and all the stuff to make it, 9 times out of 10 you’re probably going to make it and eat the healthy food!).